UniversalDataTool/universal-data-tool/README.md

 Just visit [universaldatatool.com](https://universaldatatool.com)!

 _Trying to run the web app locally?
 Run `npm install` then `npm run start` after cloning this repository to start the web server.
-You can also run a server using `docker run -it -p 3000:3000 universaldatatool/universaldatatool`_

 ### Desktop Application

 Download the latest release from the [releases page](https://github.com/UniversalDataTool/universal-data-tool/releases) and run the executable you downloaded.

-## Principles

-- Correctness of implementation of the .udt.json standard.
-- Implement entirety of the `.udt.json` and `.udt.csv` standards
-- Rely on external libraries which specialize in each type of annotation to enable the best tools to be used
-- Easy to use
-- Easy to integrate

 ## Contributing